IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 - `description` - (Optional, String) Descriptive text of the custom resolver.
 - `high_availability` - (Optional, Bool) High Availability is enabled by Default, Need to add two or more locations.
 - `locations`- (Optional, Set) The list of locations where this custom resolver is deployed.
 There is no update for location argument in resolver resource.
+- `rule_id` - (String) The rule ID is unique identifier of the custom resolver forwarding rule.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your resource is created.